9 Important fluxes for ceramics

 Potassium Feldspar – melting point: around 1200C

-Nepheline Syenite – melting point: (depends on its specific composition)
+Nepheline Syenite – melting point: (lower than Feldspar, depending on its specific composition)

 animal hippo ceramic flux characteristics